KnowThePepper

 Ramiro Pepper

 The Ramiro pepper is a Spanish sweet pepper with an elongated, tapered shape and an exceptionally rich flavor that outpaces most supermarket sweet peppers.
-Registering just 0-500 SHU, it sits firmly in the mild heat category and delivers thick, juicy flesh with a naturally sweet, almost fruity character that shines whether eaten raw, roasted, or stuffed.
+Registering just 0-500 SHU, it sits firmly in the the mild pepper bracket and delivers thick, juicy flesh with a naturally sweet, almost fruity character that shines whether eaten raw, roasted, or stuffed.

 - Species: C. annuum